ADirin/Sep1_Imp_2025/Week5/Jenkins.md

 ## 1. Settings  JDK, Maven, and Git in Jenkins

+# The screenshots may in your Jenkins different than what you seen here since Jenkins continously update the UI, the main setting which is defined here is the same as the new version anyway

 Follow these instructions to configure **JDK**, **Maven**, and **Git** in your Jenkins environment.